qmlbook/qmlbook/en/ch01/index.rst

 .. note::

-    As these modules are not part of the release the state differ between modules, depending how many contributors are active and how well it's get tested.
+    As these modules are not part of the release the state of each module may differ depending how many contributors are active and how well it's tested.

 Supported Platforms
 -------------------

-Qt supports a variety of platforms.
-All major desktop and embedded platforms are supported.
-Through the Qt Application Abstraction, nowadays it's easier to port Qt over to your own platform if required.
+Qt supports a variety of platforms including all major desktop and embedded platforms.
+Through the Qt Application Abstraction it's now easier than ever to port Qt to your own platform if required.

 Testing Qt 5 on a platform is time consuming.
 A sub-set of platforms was selected by the Qt Project to build the reference platforms set.
 These platforms are thoroughly tested through the system testing to ensure the best quality.
-Mind you though: no code is error free.
+However, keep in mind that no code is error free.